-(1) This section applies to the local government in fixing the registration fee for a cat usually kept or proposed to be kept in the local government's area.
+- (1) This section applies to the local government in fixing the registration fee for a cat usually kept or proposed to be kept in the local government's area. - (2) The local government must fix the fee to give the owner of the cat an incentive to desex it.